kashishj348/azure-network-demo/README.md

-# Azure VNet Peering – HR & Finance Network Communication
+# Design and Implementation of Private Azure VNets with VNet Peering

 ## 📌 Overview
 This project demonstrates how to establish secure communication between two isolated Azure Virtual Networks (VNets) using **VNet Peering**.